rakslice/leaix/README.md

 Build with `make`, install with `make install`.

 This driver is known to build with the Metaware compiler for AIX PS/2, and with GCC 2.7.2.3.
-Uncomment the line starting with `CC=gcc` to build with GCC.
+If you have GCC, to build with it instead, edit the `Makefile` and uncomment the line starting with `CC=gcc`.

-Note that the headers on the system I've built this on have been fixed up here and there over the course of a couple of weeks; you may need to take out the `-Werror` on a fresh install (note the presence of `-Wno-comment` already.
+Note that the headers on the system I've built this on have been modified (fixed up here and there over the course of a couple of weeks).
+The stock headers on AIX 1.x are a bit sketchy (note the presence of `-Wno-comment` already); you may need to take out the `-Werror` or even more serious actions to get through the build on freshly installed AIX headers.

 ## Usage ##